Documenting Sexual Harassment in the Workplace: Tips and Strategies for Employees

 Maintaining Personal and Professional Boundaries

 In a hostile work environment, it’s crucial to assert your boundaries.
-You can do this by expressing your discomfort when inappropriate comments or actions take place.
-Remember – you don’t owe anyone an explanation for feeling uncomfortable.
+You can do this by expressing your discomfort when inappropriate comments or actions occur and by reporting them as required by the Employer’s policies.

 Consulting Legal Counsel